AlejandroPqLz/tf-diffusion-scratch/README.md

 After that, if any issue or problem arises, just rebuild the container using the command palette and selecting the `Rebuild Container` option.

-### 4. MacOS Configuration
+### 4. macOS Configuration
 ---

-Finally, if you are going to develop the project on MacOS, you can follow the next steps based on [TensorFlow Metal](https://developer.apple.com/metal/tensorflow-plugin/) but adapting it to the project dependencies:
+Finally, if you are going to develop the project on macOS, you can follow the next steps based on [TensorFlow Metal](https://developer.apple.com/metal/tensorflow-plugin/) but adapting it to the project dependencies:

 #### 4.1 Conda Environment